More than 19,000 Patients Treated With Braces & Invisalign® Over 23 Years

-Also at the University of Tennessee, I was told it wasn’t possible to light cure a permanent retainer wire to the back of the six front teeth.
-That challenged me, and within six months, I light cured the first retainer ever, in the world.
+Also at the University of Tennessee, I was told it wasn’t possible to light-cure a permanent retainer wire to the back of the six front teeth.
+That challenged me, and within six months, I light-cured the first retainer ever in the world.
 An article about this was published in the Journal of Clinical Orthodontics.
 There is a newer wire on the market now that I use exclusively, which is made of white gold, does not tarnish, and is super thin.

 I’m able to stop thumb sucking in children and adults within one week without the use of any appliances in the mouth.
 I have stopped more than one hundred children kick their habit the first night with a ninety-five percent success rate.
 A book is now finished and is available online about this simple-to-use technique that people may employ in their home.
-There’s an estimated five million thumb suckers in the United States at any given time.
+There are an estimated five million thumb suckers in the United States at any given time.
 The book is titled Stop Thumb Suck Revolution.

 I recently completed research on how to tolerate extreme heat with the use of salt and potassium.
 I have identified four new stages of heat exhaustion.
 This will help people who work or play sports in extreme heat to recognize early stages of heat exhaustion much sooner than in the past.
 I also developed methods to repair heat exhaustion in the early stages.
-My primary focus is now on race car drivers, their pit crews, and football players.
+My primary focus is now on racecar drivers, their pit crews, and football players.

-Supporting the communities in and around Fort Lauderdale, Miami Beach, Deerfield Beach, Hallandale Beach, Lighthouse Point and Davie, FL
+Supporting the communities in and around Fort Lauderdale, Miami Beach, Deerfield Beach, Hallandale Beach, Lighthouse Point, and Davie, FL

 I’ve made large donations to the Clearwater Aquarium in Clearwater to help with research and the salvage of stranded and hurt marine wildlife, particularly sea turtles, dolphins, and otters.

 In November 2011, I worked personally with NASCAR to help raise more than $500,000 to help pay for neonatal beds for the Homestead Hospital pediatric department.
-These beds cost $25,000 each, and there were none at the hospital before this event, which compelled parents to travel each day to hospitals in Miami after work to see their newborn children.
+These beds cost $25,000 each, and there were none at the hospital before the fundraiser, which compelled parents to travel each day to hospitals in Miami after work to see their newborn children.
 These children needed their parents closer to them because of their medical conditions that required care in these neonatal beds.

 The Personal Side of Orthodontist, Dr. Fox